davidjameshumphreys/juxtweb/resources/contact.md

 ### Get in touch

-We enjoy receiving e-mails, phone calls and tweets.
+We like to receive e-mails, phone calls and tweets.

 <span class="lsf-icon" title="phone"/>Call Malcolm on 077205 38719 or Jon on 077733 51861